dspinellis/git-issue/README.md

 #  <img src="https://developers.google.com/open-source/gsoc/resources/downloads/GSoC-icon-192.png" width="40"> GSoC 2019 Project - Git Issue <img src="https://developers.google.com/open-source/gsoc/resources/downloads/GSoC-icon-192.png" width="40">
 This is the home repository of the GSoC 2019 project, aiming to extend git-issue with full import and export capabilities towards GitHub and GitLab.
 The project is supervised by the Open Technologies Aliance - GFOSS, and the following mentors: Diomidis Spinellis, Kostas Papadimas, Alexios Zavras.
-For the original README, see [README.real.md](https://github.com/eellak/gsoc2019-git-issue/blob/gsoc-2019/README.real.md)
+For the actual README, see [README.real.md](https://github.com/eellak/gsoc2019-git-issue/blob/gsoc-2019/README.real.md).

 # About the project
 `Git-issue` is a minimalist issue management system based on `git`.
 It strives to be **simple to use**, **decentralized**, and in line with existing **Unix software philosophy and design**.